 I coached on the Club’s first tour to Argentina in 2011, and have subsequently held the role of Coaching Development Manager for the Amateur Section.
 I am the proud recipient of an Honorary Vice Presidency & Life Membership from the Club for my contributions.

 I am a founding member and current player, Coach & Chairman of Saracens Touch Rugby.
 In 2019 I received my first International caps, representing GB Mens 50+ squad, at the FIT Touch Rugby World Cup in Malaysia.

 I developed my interest in Sports History at Birmingham University, where I completed my B.A.
 (Hons) & was awarded the David Munrow Prize for Physical Education in 1980.
 I then studied for my Master’s Degree at the University of Alberta, Canada and wrote my thesis on ‘Sport, Propaganda & The Great War’.
 I have presented papers at a number of academic conferences, including the World Student Games Conference in 1983 & the Los Angeles Pre-Olympic Conference in 1984.
 The latter paper, “Play Up!
 Play Up!
 And Win the War!” was published in the Journal of Contemporary History.

-My personal involvement with Saracens goes back over 20 years, having played for the amateur section at Bramley Road since the age of 6 years old.
-Since then I have played, toured and captained teams right through to my current involvement as captain of the Amateur 1st XV.
+My personal involvement with Saracens goes back over 25 years, having played for the amateur section at Bramley Road since the age of 6 years old.
+Since then I have played, toured and captained teams right through to my current involvement playing for the Amateur 1st XV.
 Historically, my family also has significant connections with Saracens, as two of my great uncles Ray (ORG) & Trevor (WT) Williams captained the side during the inter-war period.
 Ray penned the first significant history of the club in 1926, and was to go on to act as president of the club in 1958-60.